IIDonaji/urban-sprawl-biodiversity-phoenix/README.md

 ## About

-In a world dominated by humans and an ever-growing population, there is a need to accommodate our way of living.
-Data released by the U.S. Geological Survey in 2021 identified Maricopa County as the U.S. county with the most significant increase in developed land since 2001 [1].
+In a world dominated by humans and an ever-growing population.
+The ongoing loss of undeveloped land appears increasingly inevitable as human populations expand.
+Data released by the U.S. Geological Survey in 2021 identified Maricopa County as the U.S. county with the most significant increase in land development since 2001 [1].
 This rapid landscape buildup has expanded into undeveloped area which has significant effects on biodiversity and the well-being of surrounding natural environments.

 This repository containts a Python notebook exploring value changes of the Biodviersit Intactness Index (BII) dataset[2,3] and analysis the impacts of urban expnasion in the Phoenix metropolian area between 2017 and 2020.